benstratton6/quantumResources/index.md

 ## About Me

-My name is Ben Stratton, and I recently graduated from my PhD at the University of Bristol, during which I studied problems in quantum information theory.
-My current interests are in and around the fields of quantum resource theories, quantum thermodynamics, and quantum error correction and quantum computation.
+My name is Ben Stratton, and I am a quantum error correction theorist at [Oxford Quantum Circuits](https://oqc.tech/) (OQC).
+Before this, I undertook my PhD at the University of Bristol during which I studied problems in quantum information theory.
+My current interests are in the fields of quantum error correction, quantum computation, quantum information theory and quantum resource theories.

 :::{figure} ./images/BenStrattonHeadShot.png
 :name: BenStratonHeadShot